Wedding customs by country: Wedding gifts

-African-American and Black-Canadian customs
+African-American customs

 Jumping the broom developed out of the West African Asante custom.
 The broom in Ashanti and other Akan cultures also held spiritual value and symbolized sweeping away past wrongs or warding off evil spirits.
 Brooms were waved over the heads of marrying couples to ward off spirits.
 The couple would often but not always jump over the broom at the end of the ceremony.

 The custom took on additional significance in the context of slavery in the United States.
 Slaves had no right to legal marriage; slaveholders considered slaves property and feared that legal marriage and family bonds had the potential to lead to organization and revolt.
 Marriage rituals, however, were important events to the Africans, who came in many cases come from richly ceremonial African cultures.

 Taking marriage vows in the presence of a witness and then leaping over the handle of a broom became the common practice to create a recognized union.
 Brooms are also symbols of the hearth, the center of the new family being created.

-There are also traditions of broom jumping in Europe, in the Wicca and Celtic communities especially.

 South American customs

+In the Caribbean it is commonly accepted that the wife should cover all costs for the wedding as well as the honeymoon.
+Typically the honeymoon can last up to a month if the wife is kind.

-Brazil customs
+Brazil

 The South American country of Brazil features a host of traditions and customs within its culture.
 For Brazilian brides, these traditions lead to extravagant, fun-filled weddings.